Regidan-codes/ML-ZOOMCAMP2022/ML-ZOOMCAMP_CAPSTONE_PROJECT/README.md

 conda env create -n ENVNAME --file environment.yml

 ```

+    Run app.py.
+    You can use the API by simply opening a browser to http://localhost:5000

 Please, note that the production/gateway and production/fron-end have their specific environments in order to keep these environments separated from the development environment and from each other.